adafruit/pi_video_looper/README.md

 #### new in v1.0.10
  - NEW PLAYER: "Image Player" (beta)
    The new player can display images instead of videos (slideshow).
-   Display duration and other options can be controlled via "image_player" section in ini
+   Display duration and other options can be controlled via the "image_player" section in video_looper.ini
    All other settings, like background image, color, wait time, copy mode, keyboard shortcuts, etc. should work as expected
    Currently tested formats: jpg, gif, png (others might work also - you need to adapt the extensions setting)